TitilayoMG/Software-Sales-Report/README.md

 # Software-Sales-Report
 This project gain insights into a software company's sales channels, with a focus on the direct and partner sales channels.
-The analysis aims to provide actionable information to sales managers, enabling them to optimize sales strategies, resource allocation, and revenue generation.
+The analysis provides actionable information to sales managers, enabling them to optimize sales strategies, resource allocation, and revenue generation.

 ## Introduction
 This is an analysis of a software company’s sales channels.
-I analyzed data from Account table, fact table, Opportunity table, partner table, Product table and Sales Stage table.
+The analysis is done based on datasets given namely; Account table, fact table, Opportunity table, partner table, Product table and Sales Stage table.
- The goal of this data analytics project is to gain insights into the software company's sales channels, with a focus on the direct and partner sales channels.
-The analysis aims to provide actionable information to sales managers, enabling them to optimize sales strategies, resource allocation, and revenue generation.
+The goal of this data analytics project is to optimize sales performance, enhance resource allocation, and maximize revenue generation through the direct and partner sales channels.

 _Disclaimer_ This is a dataset gotten from Dahel consultants and techies to participate in Power BI challenge